 - Certain forms of arthritis, such as rheumatoid arthritis.

 - Less common infections, such as HIV, Kawasaki disease and tuberculosis (TB).

 The treatment depends on the cause.
 Swollen lymph glands are like a marker of various conditions, all with different outlooks and treatments.
 So, for example, the common cause is due to a viral infection.
-In this case no specific treatment may be advised and the lymph glands will normally go back to normal after a week or so.
-However, swollen lymph glands caused by a cancer, lymphoma or leukaemia may need extensive treatment.
+In this case, no treatment is needed: the lymph glands will go back to normal after a week or so.
+However, swollen lymph glands caused by a cancer, lymphoma or leukaemia may need extensive treatment of the underlying problem.

 What should I do if I find swollen lymph glands?

-Swollen lymph glands due to viral infections are common.
+Swollen lymph glands due to viral infections are very common.
+It's normal to get these with an infection - they're a sign that your body is fighting it off.
 For example, swelling of neck lymph glands may go up and down if you have frequent throat infections.
 This is of little concern.
 However, you should see your doctor if your lymph glands have not gone down after two weeks.

 Swollen lymph glands are more of a concern if there is no apparent reason for them to swell.
 Tell your doctor if:

 - You find swollen lymph glands and you do not know why they have swollen.
 For example, you do not have an infection to cause them to swell.

 - You find swollen lymph glands just above or just below your collar bone (clavicle).
 Swollen glands in this area are more likely to suggest a cause for concern.

 - You have swollen lymph glands that have been there for two weeks or longer.